SMKIDRaadet/dtu-course-analyzer/README.md

  1. Install python dependencies `pip3 install -r requirements.txt`

 ## Gather data

+### Locally

- 1. Create a file called `secret.txt` containing the `ASP.NET_SessionId` cookie set when you are logged into https://kurser.dtu.dk with a DTU account.
+1. Create an env var called `SESSION_ID` containing the `ASP.NET_SessionId` cookie set when you are logged into https://kurser.dtu.dk with a DTU account.
 Make sure there is no leading or trailing whitespace and newlines.
    If you are using Firefox, you can get the cookie by pressing F12, going to the storage tab, and copying the value of the `ASP.NET_SessionId` cookie.
 2. Update the list of courses using `python3 getCourseNumbers.py`
 3. Run the scraper `python3 scraper.py`
 4. Analyze the data using `python3 analyzer.py extension`

+### Using GitHub Workflow (will also push to GitHub Pages)

+1. In _Settings > Secrets and variables > Actions_ create/edit a _Repository secret_ called `SESSION_ID` containing the
+   `ASP.NET_SessionId` cookie set when you are logged into https://kurser.dtu.dk with a DTU account.
+Make sure there is no leading or trailing whitespace and newlines.
+   If you are using Firefox, you can get the cookie by pressing F12, going to the storage tab, and copying the value of the `ASP.NET_SessionId` cookie.
+2. Go to https://github.com/SMKIDRaadet/dtu-course-analyzer/actions/workflows/update-data.yaml, select _Run workflow_
+   then the branch and then _Run workflow_.

+This will publish two pages [db.html](https://smkidraadet.github.io/dtu-course-analyzer/) and [data.json](https://seb-sti1.github.io/dtu-course-analyzer/data.json) to GitHub Pages.

 ## Debugging
 ### Chrome
  1. Open the extensions page